mndragos/Flask_Application_Tutorial/README.rst

 ( https://www.youtube.com/playlist?list=PLillGF-RfqbbbPz6GSEM9hLQObuQjNoj_ )

 The Application is build with Python and Flask and will contain 3 pages: home, about, articles.
-The home page is holding a login and register form.
+The home page will hold a login and register form.